gridonic/coding/guidelines/php/drupal/README.md

 Just use our [`phpcs.xml.dist`](phpcs.xml.dist) and set it as your own standard.

-Set the default paths (Drupal is installed with composer).
+Set the default paths (Drupal is installed with [Composer](https://www.drupal.org/docs/develop/using-composer/using-composer-with-drupal)).

     ./vendor/bin/phpcs --config-set installed_paths ../../drupal/coder/coder_sniffer